-- For employees – confidentiality should be a standard employment term but further restrictions may be needed for senior team members or developers
+- Employees – confidentiality should be a standard employment term but further restrictions may be needed for senior team members or developers

-- Where agents and distributors are used to facilitate your sales
+- Agents and distributors used to facilitate your sales

-- For key services providers such as IT support – with the Data Protection Act 2018 and the Privacy and Electronic Communications Regulations in force additional safeguards may be needed
+- Key services providers such as IT support – with the Data Protection Act 2018 and the Privacy and Electronic Communications Regulations in force additional safeguards are needed

-- Where parties are negotiating new transactions such as a business sale or joint venture.
+- Parties negotiating transactions such as a business sale, acquisition or joint venture.

 Common myths about NDAs